mmistakes/minimal-mistakes/_posts/2021-01-19-imprdance_control.md

 ---

 <p style='text-align: justify;'>
-In this video I have combined impedance with admittance control to produce a hybrid controller using MATLAB and Simulink. <br>
+In this video I have combined impedance with admittance control to produce a hybrid controller using MATLAB and Simulink for design and modelling, and LabView Softmotion for physical implimentation. <br>
+The physical setup was a brushless DC motor with a single arm attched to the rotor.
-The arm is initiated with a small tap and it starts to spin.
+The arm's movement was initiated with a small tap and it starts to spin.
 On detection of an environmental object the arm will stop, reverse a small distance and then test to see if the environmental object has gone.
 This is impedance control - for a velocity or position input we get a force output.
 If the external object has gone, the arm will continue either to its setpoint or indefinitely, depending on the configuration.
 The arm can also be driven backwards, this is admittance control - for a force input we get a position/velocity output. <br>